hearsaycorp/richenum/README.rst

   The canonical name should be used if you need to do a lookup or reference in your code.
   The display name should be used if you need to display text to a user.
 OrderedRichEnum
-  Exactly like RichEnum but also has an ordering/index specified for each enum value.
+  Exactly like RichEnum but also has an index specified for each enum value.
+Also, iteration over an OrderedRichEnum will be sorted (ascending) by the enum value's index.

 -----
 Links